 - ENTR 3302 Creativity for Entrepreneurial Practice

 - INBU 3302 International Marketing

 - MGMT 2275 Creativity in the Workplace

-- MKTG 2299 Directed Readings \ or
+- MKTG 2299 Directed Readings or

-- MKTG 3399 Directed Readings \
+- MKTG 3399 Directed Readings

 - MKTG 3350 Consumer Behaviour

 - PUBR 1841 Introduction to Public Relations

-- SINV 3303 Storytelling & Systems
+- SINV 3303 Systems Thinking

-- SINV 4402 Human-Centred Design for Social Impact
+- SINV 4402 The Design Thinking Lab -Using a Human Centered Approach

 - SPCH 2001 Introduction to Public Speaking

 Note: Students are strongly advised to consult an Advisor before choosing their Marketing major courses and electives.

-\ No more than one Directed Readings course in a single discipline can be used for graduation purposes.
+No more than one Directed Readings course in a single discipline can be used for graduation purposes.